davchez/cse15l-lab3-report/README.md

 #### Example B
 ![Image](labreplacement2.png)

-grep -E -w was used to find all instances of a substring in a given text file.
-For Example B, the substring "Oahu" was searched for in the specific text file HandRHawaii.txt.
+[Additional grep documentation on -E -w](https://www.cyberciti.biz/faq/grep-in-bash/#:~:text=How%20do%20I%20use,display%20those%20line%20on%20screen).  grep -E -w was used to find all instances of a substring in a given text file.
+For Example B, the substring "Lake District" was searched for in the specific text file HandRLakeDistrict.txt.
 Produced from the search was each line that had an instance of the substring in the file of interest, wherein the output was redirected to a file called "grep-results.txt".

 <br>